traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 - UNION will return the union of all polygons for all departure/arrivals searches.
 - INTERSECTION will return the intersection of all departure/arrival searches.

+**Output layer:** Where to save the output layer.
+If you leave this empty, the result will be loaded as a temporary layer.
+It is still possible to save a temporary layer afterwards by right-clicking it in the legend and choosing "make permanent".

-**Robust mode:**
+**Robust mode (advanced parameters):**

 By default, if any error happens, even on just one search, the algorithm fails and returns no result.
 In cases where partial results are still desired, you can enable robust mode.
 This will prevent batching and ignore failing requests, returning partial results.
 Note that this will consume your API quotas much faster.

-**Output layer:** Where to save the output layer.
-If you leave this empty, the result will be loaded as a temporary layer.
-It is still possible to save a temporary layer afterwards by right-clicking it in the legend and choosing "make permanent".

 ### ![](images/icons/timefilter_simple.svg#icon) Time filter (Simplified)